brchristian/Generalizable-Reward-Model/README.md

 ## Models

-Check out our GRM series below, which are evlauated on [reward-bench](https://huggingface.co/spaces/allenai/reward-bench).
+Check out our GRM series below, which are evaluated on [reward-bench](https://huggingface.co/spaces/allenai/reward-bench).